serverless/blog/posts/2016-11-16-serverless-v1.2.0.md

 ## Serverless LA Meetup

 On December 7th we'll kick-off the [Serverless LA Meetup](https://www.meetup.com/Serverless-LA) series with interesting talks from Nick Gottlieb (Head of Customer Development at [Serverless, Inc.](http://serverless.com)) and Marc Campbell (CTO of [Replicated](https://www.replicated.com/)) about the Serverless Framework and serverless architectures.
-Join us is you're in LA!
+Join us if you're in LA!

 ## Serverless Survey